Time To Spring Clean Your Pet

 - bone marrow disruption, resulting in bleeding disorders and susceptibility to infections

 - inflammation of the bowels (as in Inflammatory Bowel Disease, for example)

 - disturbance of the nervous system (muscle weakness, incoordination, tremors and fits)

 - damage to major organs (especially the liver, kidneys and bowels)

 - abnormal hormone production and / or regulation

 - weakening of the immune system

 The risk is higher in pets

-The harmful effect of environmental chemicals is magnified in dogs and cats because of their relatively small size, and the swallowing of substances that collect on paws, fur and skin during self-grooming.
+The harmful effect of environmental chemicals is magnified in dogs and cats because of their relatively small size, and the fact that they swallow substances that collect on paws, fur and skin during self-grooming.

-Unfortunately, given the large number of environmental and dietary chemicals faced by most dogs and cats every day, a great strain is placed on the body's ability to break down and eliminate these substances, to minimise the damage they can cause.
+Given the large number of environmental and dietary chemicals most dogs and cats are exposed to daily, a great strain is placed on the body's ability to break down and eliminate these substances before they harm health in some way.
 This burden largely falls on the main organs of detoxification (the liver, kidneys, bowels and skin).